 Like the fruit, olive oil is not harmful to cats, but you should give them small amounts.

-Because olive oil has a low content of omega 3 or 6 fatty acids, it is ideal for cats that do not digest these fats and suffer from digestive problems.
+Because olive oil has low omega-3 and omega-6 fatty acids, it is ideal for cats who do not digest these fats and suffer from digestive problems.